-3. Set goals for yourself that are in accordance with what you value (and leave room to fit in other things that you like too) and weave your actions around those.
+3. Set goals for yourself that are by what you value (and leave room to fit in other things that you like too) and weave your actions around those.

-Everyone has their own signature strengths, but are often bogged down by focusing on what they struggle with, forgetting to develop and embrace their strengths.
+Everyone has their signature strengths but is often bogged down by focusing on what they struggle with, forgetting to develop and embrace their strengths.
 Knowing what you do best and how sets you up to succeed every day.

 Make an inventory of your strengths, by asking yourself questions like “What am I good at and like doing at the same time?”, “When am I at my best to do this?”, “How does it make me feel?”
 This way, you can cultivate your best attributes that make you feel confident and incorporate these into your daily life.